 Automation involves using different combinations of these elements that contain different data from the platform (cost centres, work order areas, asset category, clients, buildings, and more) in various orders.
 Here’s an example:

-Play around with them enough, and you can create nearly 15,000 automations.
-Fifteen thousand little tasks, gone!
+Play around with them enough, and you can create millions of automations.
 Do you see how powerful this is?

 Who’s ready for some examples?